syntithenai/hermod/README.md

 The software also provides a vanilla javascript library and example for integrating a hotword and visual microphone into a web page as a client of the suite.
+The client uses mqtt over websockets for live communication and streaming audio back to the hermod server.

 The server software is built to allow many concurrent users however local deepspeech ASR and RASA are processor and memory intensive.

 A pi4 can transcribe with deepspeech streaming returning results within a couple of seconds for a single user.
 Google online ASR is close to instant.